 In Soa you will find the Mengeruda hot

-spring and Oji waterfall is worth a visit also.
+spring and Oghi waterfall is worth a visit also.
 If you have the time take the road in north east direction for beautiful

 views and landscapes.

-As an alternative you also can stay in Mbay, Nagekeo which is an hour from Riung and hire a boat from a fisherman who lives between Mbay and Riung but no English is spoken.
+As an alternative you also can stay in Mbay, Nagekeo which is an hour from Riung and hire a boat from a fisherman and his son who lives between Mbay and Riung but few English is spoken.
 If you want to do so you will have a wonderful day with the fisherman an his family (wife, son, daughter in law and the grandchildren).
 They will cook for you and take you to the swallow waters along the northcoast.
 For more information please contact me.